Syazaniwhd/YOLOV5S/README.md

 However, this algorithm can only detect the 80 classes from coco.names training set and have not been tested on a custom training set yet.

+For a video tutorial refer to this link: https://www.youtube.com/watch?v=_rgRx2UpNzY

 <details open>
 <summary>Install</summary>